 Scroll down for 10 vegan air fryer recipes.

-All vegans have experienced a well-meaning friend cocking an eyebrow and asking, “But, do you get enough protein?”
-Spoiler alert: Chicken isn’t the only way to ensure your taco dinner helps you reach your daily needs.
-In this recipes, chickpeas are the protein source, and is paired with cauliflower for fiber (this is the part where the air fryer comes in handy) and avocado for some good healthy fats.
+All vegans have experienced a well-meaning friend cocking an eyebrow and asking, "But, do you get enough protein?"
+Spoiler alert: Chicken isn't the only way to ensure your taco dinner helps you reach your daily needs.
+In this recipe, chickpeas are the protein source, and they're paired with cauliflower for fiber (this is the part where the air fryer comes in handy) and avocado for some good healthy fats.
 Balanced and delicious.

 2. Green beans